Is Nausea During Ovulation Normal?

 That’s because when the body endures pain like this, the nervous system becomes hyperactive, triggering nausea as a side effect.

 We understand that feeling nauseous is never welcomed.
-Thankfully, typically ovulation nausea goes away on its own fairly quickly.
-Within a day or two you can expect to feel better.
+Thankfully, typically, ovulation nausea goes away on its own fairly quickly.
+Within one to two days, you can expect to feel better.

-However, there are some things you can do to speed up the process and start feeling better, faster.
+However, there are some things you can do to speed up the process and start feeling better more quickly.

 • Eat smaller meals.
 Swap out your three big meals for more frequent, smaller ones in this part of your menstrual cycle.
 This helps reduce strain on your digestive system.